23 Science-Backed Natural Home Remedies for Arthritis Pain Relief

 Wash dishes by hand

-Shutterstock 1043806258
+shutterstock 1043806258

 It sounds counter-intuitive, but this simple kitchen task soothes hands experiencing arthritis pain.
 How does that work?
 First, dipping your hands in hot water can help relax muscles and joints and relieve stiffness.
 Second, the exercise of gripping and sponging helps keep your hands and fingers mobile, which also helps with joint pain relief.